yiwang454/fastabx_local/README.md

 # Fast ABX evaluation

-**fastabx** is a Python package to perform the ABX discrimination test, and do it fast.
+**fastabx** is a Python package for running the ABX discrimination test — and doing it fast.

 Check out the documentation for more information: https://docs.cognitive-ml.fr/fastabx